NCI Dictionary of Cancer Terms

-The NCI Dictionary of Cancer Terms features 7,863 terms related
+The NCI Dictionary of Cancer Terms features 8,044 terms related to cancer and medicine.

 A device used to draw blood and give treatments, including intravenous fluids, drugs, or blood transfusions.
 The port is placed under the skin, usually in the chest.
 It is attached to a catheter (a thin, flexible tube) that is guided (threaded) into a large vein above the right side of the heart called the superior vena cava.
 A port may stay in place for many weeks or months.
 A needle is inserted through the skin into the port to draw blood or give fluids.
 Also called port-a-cath.